ldevonn/bopify-group-project/apiDocsAuth-User.md

     		"releaseDate": "Release Date is Required",
     		"genre": "Genre is required",
     		"albumType": "Album Type is required",
-    		"imageId": "Image Id is required"
+    		"imageUrl": "Image Id is required"
     	}
     }
     ```